Veridise/veridise-docs/zkvanguard/detectors/unused-subcmps.md

 Even though `adds[0]` is unused, the sum is still computed correctly (as for `n` numbers, only `n-1` additions must be performed).
 The USC detector will still output a warning for this case, however, which is a false positive.

+## Assessing Severity

+Unused subcomponents, if unintentional, are indicative of severe computational errors or constraint generation errors that may allow malicious actors to create valid proofs for bogus statements.
+Manual analysis should be performed to determine if the subcomponent is correctly left unused.